cheshire-cat-ai/docs/mkdocs/technical/plugins/forms.md

 ```

-1. Pydantic class rappresenting the information you need to retrive
+1. Pydantic class representing the information you need to retrive.
 2. Every class decorated with `@forms` is a Form.
-3. Every Form must inhirit from `CatForm`.
+3. Every Form must inherit from `CatForm`.
-4. Description of the Form <!-- , useful to the [tool chain](/conceptual/cheshire_cat/tool_chain/).
+4. Description of the Form. <!-- , useful to the [tool chain](/conceptual/cheshire_cat/tool_chain/).
 Is necessary, as it will show up in the Tool chain prompt.
 It should describe what the form is useful for, so the LLM can select the tool and input it properly. -->
 5. Pydantic class name.
-6. Every form must have a list of start examples, so the llm can select the form properly.
-Is the same principal of tool's docstring
+6. Every Form must have a list of *start examples*, so the LLM can select the form properly.
+It's the same principal of tool's docstring.
-7. Every form must have a list of stop examples, so the llm can stop properly the form during the conversation.
+7. Every Form must have a list of *stop examples*, so the LLM can stop properly the form during the conversation.
-8. Every form can ask the user the confirmation of the information the user provided.
+8. Every Form can ask the user confirmation of the data provided.
-9. Every form must overload this method and the fuctionality is the same of tools: call database to collect the information, call the Order API, call another agent or llm etc..
+9. Every Form must overload this method and the fuctionality is the same as tools: call database to collect the information, call the Order API, call another agent or LLM etc..

-## Changing the "moves" of the form
+## Changing the "moves" of the Form

 Forms are implemented as [FSM](https://en.wikipedia.org/wiki/Finite-state_machine) and you can change any move of the FSM by overloading the methods.